-7 Night Eastern Caribbean (Miami Roundtrip) Sail Date: January 07, 2007 Cabin Type: Inside Traveled As: Couple Reviewed: 10 years ago
+7 Night Eastern Caribbean (Miami Roundtrip) Sail Date: January 07, 2007 Ship: Explorer of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 10 years ago

 This is a huge, beautiful ship that takes you to several beautiful islands.
 The port calls are short on any cruise, so you will only get a glimpse of what they offer.
 However, they offer a great value with meals and entertainment included.